Irma Reichová: Biography

 In 1887, Reichová's love for Italian music brought her to Italy where she became fluent in Italian and made intensive studies of the major Italian repertoire.
-In 1888 she appeared at the Hungarian State Opera House, where she raised such enthusiasm that she was offered a permanent contract.
+In 1888, she appeared at the Hungarian State Opera House, where she raised such enthusiasm that she was offered a permanent contract.
 She spent the next seven years as Budapest's leading soprano.

-In 1891 Reichová returned to Prague where she continued to sing and worked as a voice teacher.
-In 1927 she retired and lived the rest of her life in Bohemia.
-She died in Prague.
+In 1891, Reichová returned to Prague where she continued to sing and worked as a voice teacher.
+In 1927, she retired and lived the rest of her life in Bohemia.
+She died in Prague on 5 June 1930, aged 71.